Jaredy899/astro-website/src/content/blog/2025/11-linux.md

 # Jared's Linux Installs: Automating Your Linux Setup

 Are you tired of manually setting up a new Linux system every time?
 Do you wish for a quicker, more consistent way to get your environment just right?
-Look no further than **Jared's Linux Installs**, a fantastic collection of shell scripts designed for automated Linux setup and configuration, found within the [Jaredy899/linux](https://github.com/Jaredy899/linux.git) repository.
+Look no further than **[Jared's Linux Installs](https://github.com/Jaredy899/linux.git)**, a fantastic collection of shell scripts designed for automated Linux setup and configuration.

 This toolkit isn't just about automation; it's also a living collection of Jared's personal Linux configurations.
 It helps you quickly set up a new Linux system with essential utilities and optimized settings, providing a consistent environment across various distributions.